How Warming Winters Are Affecting Everything

 The climate shift also allows migrating monarch butterflies to survive in Texas later than usual.

-"In cold winters they'll have two or three sightings along the Gulf," says Chip Taylor, Director of Monarch Watch.
-In a warm year, "you'll get butterflies that are sighted from Florida all the way to over to the middle of Texas, and even into the San Antonio, Austin area."
+"In cold winters, they'll have two or three sightings along the Gulf," says Chip Taylor, director of Monarch Watch.
+In a warm year, "you'll get butterflies that are sighted from Florida all the way to over to the middle of Texas and even into the San Antonio, Austin area."

 The great migration of monarchs to Mexico already faces many pressures.
-Taylor thinks that continued warming during their breeding season, migration, and over the winter, may one day help end it altogether, leaving small "islands" of non-migrating butterflies around the Gulf Coast.
+Taylor thinks that continued warming during their breeding season and migration and over the winter may one day help end it altogether, leaving small "islands" of nonmigrating butterflies around the Gulf Coast.

-Then there are the Mexican free-tailed bats who gather each year outside San Antonio, one of the world's largest bat colonies.
+Then there are the Mexican free-tailed bats that gather each year outside San Antonio, one of the world's largest bat colonies.
 They're also a nightly summer tourist attraction in downtown Austin.

 "They shouldn't be here," says Austin wildlife officer Sarah Whitson.
 Most bats usually migrate to Mexico or become inactive in the fall, but she says more have stuck around longer the last several winters.